 - In re Aetna UCR Litigation, 2015 WL 3970168 (D.N.J.
-June 30, 2015) – dismissal of putative antitrust and RICO class action against UnitedHealth Group and Ingenix, Inc.
+June 30, 2015) – dismissal of a putative antitrust and RICO class action against UnitedHealth Group and Ingenix, Inc.;

 - Gates v.
 United Healthcare Insurance Company, 2014 WL 5800573 (S.D.N.Y.
 Nov.
-7, 2014) – summary judgment dismissing putative ERISA class action against United Healthcare Insurance Company brought by a health care plan participant claiming improper “coordination of benefits” between her employer’s health plan and Medicare;
+7, 2014) – summary judgment dismissing a putative ERISA class action against United Healthcare Insurance Company brought by a health care plan participant claiming improper “coordination of benefits” between her employer’s health plan and Medicare;

 - In re Lehman Brothers Securities and ERISA Litigation, 2012 WL 6013012 (S.D.N.Y.
 Dec.
 3, 2012) – dismissal of claims by a participant in the Lehman Brothers Savings Plan who sought to sue the Plan’s auditor for professional malpractice “derivatively on the Plan’s behalf”;

 - Franco v.
 CIGNA, 2012 WL 209328 (D.N.J.
 Jan.
-24, 2012) – judgment on the pleadings finding putative class action claims for civil conspiracy to be preempted by ERISA;
+24, 2012) – judgment on the pleadings based on a finding that putative class action claims for civil conspiracy were preempted by ERISA;

 - Kendall v.
 Employees’ Retirement Plan of Avon Products, 516 F.3d 112 (2d Cir.
 2009) – affirmance of dismissal of a putative ERISA class action alleging breach of fiduciary duties based on the absence of standing as required by Article III of the U.S. Constitution;